ibansadowski/angela/On SP1’s Precompiles.md

 ![Execution Flow](Figures/Flow.png "Execution Flow")

-Once the code execution encounters a precompile, it short-circuits out to an existing table.
+Once the code execution encounters a precompile, it short-circuits to an existing table.
 Instead of recomputing the whole trace itself, SP1 executes a syscall within the RISC-V runtime.
 This redirects the code execution to a highly-optimized, pre-established lookup table.
 These lookup tables are nothing more than custom circuits themselves!

 ![Execution Flow with Precompile](Figures/PreFlow.png "Execution Flow with Precompile")